jcchikikomori/wp-slick-slider-and-image-carousel/readme.txt

 It uses A custom post type and taxonomy to create a slider, with almost unlimited options and support for multiple sliders on any page.
 You can also display image slider on your website header.

 We have added 5 designs for slider and 1 design for carousel.
-You can find all designs under Slick Slider -> Slider Designs.
+You can find all designs on our demo website.
 Just copy the shortcode of design that you like and use.

 Check [DEMO](https://www.wponlinesupport.com/wp-plugin/wp-slick-slider-and-image-carousel/) | [PRO DEMO and Features](https://www.wponlinesupport.com/wp-plugin/wp-slick-slider-and-image-carousel/) for additional information.